 If you file your nails and buff them to where they are a bit rough and apply a base coat if will last longer, also you must wait for each coat to be COMPLETELY dry before you apply the next coat.
 I always finish with a top coat to protect the color..
 So I end up with three or four coats (depending on the actual thickness of the color) and it lasts usually a week without looking bad ;)posted about 1 year ago

 I would really appreciate if you took a look at my YT channel:http://youtube.com/thebeautyblogx1

 If you like my videos, it would mean so much if you subscribed :)

 Thanks so much

-china glaze and opi are favourites, i’m going to try Essie for the first time next week but i’d say you should definitely invest in a decent top coat because it makes all the difference! xxposted 11 months ago
+china glaze and opi are favourites, i’m going to try Essie for the first time next week but i’d say you should definitely invest in a decent top coat because it makes all the difference! xxposted about 1 year ago